Nexus Counselling Services

 FAQ

 My approach to counselling is deeply rooted in an off-shoot of Feminism, Relational-Cultural Therapy.
-As a Relational-Cultural therapist, I believe that clients hold the 'key' and, ultimately, know what is best for them.
+As a Relational-Cultural therapist, I believe that clients hold the key and, ultimately, know what is best for them.

-By identifying the changes, you would like to make and understanding the myriad of factors that weave together to form the fabric of your life, you and I can work together and better identify what is not working, and, how to implement changes in a way that best works for you.
-By working collaboratively with you no matter your reasons and/or goals for counselling, our work together is always driven by you.
+By identifying the changes you would like to make and understanding the myriad of factors that weave together to form the fabric of your life, you and I can work together and better identify what is not working, and how to implement changes in a way that best works for you.
+By working collaboratively with you, no matter your reasons and/or goals for counselling, our work together is always driven by you.

 The foundational beliefs of Relational-Cultural Therapy include: